-Chances are you have heard about green building practices, especially if you’re interested in building new or buying a new home or commercial building.
+Chances are you have heard about green building practices, especially if you’re interested in building or buying a new home or commercial building.
 Resource-efficient buildings that save power and have a low environmental impact are more than a trend, and there are many ways to build smarter and greener, from wall gardens and green roofs to harnessing solar, water, and wind power.

 Sustainable Building Movement

 The sustainable building movement has been around for over 50 years.
-Yet, it really has only recently gained real traction as we struggle to reduce carbon emissions and provide a safer environment for all living matter.
+Yet, it has only recently gained real traction as we struggle to reduce carbon emissions and provide a safer environment for all living matter.

 Sustainability for Resiliency